OpenCyphal/libcanard/CONTRIBUTING.md

 The core library `canard.c` (that is, excluding the optional DSDL presentation layer extension) shall never become larger than 1000 logical lines of code.
 This restriction ensures that the library is kept simple and easy to validate and verify.
-There will be no high-level abstractions -- if that is desired, other implementations should be used, such as, for example, Libuavcan.
+There will be no high-level abstractions -- if that is desired, other implementations of UAVCAN should be used.

 The library is intended for deeply embedded systems where the resources may be scarce.
 The ROM footprint is of a particular concern because the library should be usable with embedded bootloaders.